jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # Intermission

-Intermissions are a good time to stretch our legs, buy a snack and also ask some questions about the story so far.
-Here, I want to define more terms, characters, and emphasize how many of our problems are caused by refeusing to upgrade our philosophy.
+Intermissions are a good time to stretch our legs, buy a snack, and also ask some questions about the story so far.
+Here, I want to define more terms, characters, and emphasize how many of our problems are caused by refusing to upgrade our philosophy.

 ## Recap

 Always keep in mind that we have a beautiful society.
 There's a reason why people throughout the world fantasize about living in the West.
 We simply have a big problem.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
 Still obessed with the era of mass-production, we've been managing the digitalization of our society using policies meant to encourage the industrialziation of our society.

-GDP growth, employment numbers, Dow Jones Industrial Average, Union membership ratese are among the hallowed stats of the era of mass-production.
+GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates are among the hallowed stats of the era of mass-production.
 It's not surprising both Left and Right think these numbers define happiness on Main Street.
-But, these numbers aren't enough.
-They don't tell us if people have more savings every month, drive less miles in traffic, have less heart attacks, all of which tell us if our lives are happier.
+But, these statistics aren't enough to tell us if we're winning the game of civilization.
+They don't tell us if people have more savings every month, drive less miles in traffic, have less heart attacks or in general tell us if our lives are happier.

-Only player gods can add new and improved progress indicators.
-The Internet Age gives us the power to add any happiness statistic we want.
-Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy
+Only Main Street can add new and improved statistics.
+The Internet Age gives us the power to start measuring our happiness.
+Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy that makes us player gods.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a stat we'll be talking about in the Internet Age._

 ## The Rulebook

 The rulebook is what governs everyday life.
 Since entering the Internet Age our rulebook has kept growing.
-Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need licenses, office workers absurd ceritfications, and think of think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.
+Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need government licenses, office workers study years to get absurd ceritfications, and think of think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.

-Our rulebook is huge.
-And you're probably used to it.
-We all sign loan contracts, terms of service, credit card agreements every day without reading them.
-We live under so many by-laws, regulations, and laws who knows how many.
-We buy products filled with so many copyrights, trademarks, patents.
-We live under the jurisdiction of a big rulebook.
+Our rulebook is huge, and you're probably used to it be over your head.
+We all sign loan contracts, terms of service, credit card agreements without reading them.
+We live under so many by-laws, regulations, and laws nobody knows how many.
+We buy products filled with so many copyrights, trademarks, patents it's hard to understand what we're actually buying.
+We live under the jurisdiction of a very big rulebook.
 But big isn't always bad.
 It's bad is when it's used against us.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of our rulebook's growth_

 ## The Death Star

-A big rulebook maybe annoying at times—or even helpful at times—but it's not automatically a Death Star.
+A big rulebook makes the rules so convulted they become open to interpretation.
+Today, it's lawyers who benefit from a big rulebook.
+They interpret laws, and argue for one side in a dispute, thus have the power to decide right and wrong.
+But big is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power; not inventing new ones.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-You can see this same conversation at Chrysler, General Motors, Levi's, Gilette Razers, Universal Pictures and many other once upon a time innovative products who wanted to keep the good times going.
-To do so Industrial Age leaders resorted to dark majic—aka the "mad men"—and when the Internet Age hit in 1969, the juniors of this world, with no idea how to make anything new, had to up their dark majic show.
-Because they weren't protagonists with new ideas, they had to use their money to attack the new digital levers of power.
-Henceforth, a large, confusing, and ever growing rulebook became their superweapon.
+You can see this same conversation at Chrysler, General Motors, Levi's, Gilette Razers, Universal Pictures and many other "once upon a time" innovative companies.
+After the Industrial Age ended they wanted to keep the good times going.
+To do so the juniors of this world, with no idea how to make anything new, had to up their Mad Men dark majic show.
+And when that didn't work, a large, confusing, and ever growing rulebook became their superweapon to defend their gates.

-## Traffic Has Different Solutions
+Only these companies had the money to buy the lawers who could intepret the rulebook in their favour.
+Hence forth, the large rulebook of society became a Death Star to the Internet Age.
+And we all lived unhappier lives as "junior" became Darth Blockbuster, who held back evolution for his self-interest.

+The solution is Main Street grabbing hold of society's new levers of power.
+The extremely powerful tools and software the open-source community is already making for us.

+## The Levers of Power Aren't Always More Stuff

-The Industrial Age's levers of power were very generic.
+The Industrial Age's levers of power were all physical things.
 Education meant schools, textbooks, teachers.
 Health care meant hospitals, nurses, doctors.
 Transportation meant vehicles, roads, and airports.

-If we wanted to improve these areas, it meant buying, building, or funding more.
+If we wanted to improve education, health, and transportation, it meant buying, building, or funding more stuff.
 In the era of mass-production more was always better.

 Keep that in mind as we adapt ourselves to the Internet Age.
 More spending for school textbooks, hospital beds, or roadways are not always good things.
-In fact, they're often signs we're sticking with "Woodstock" 1969 lifestyle, instead of thinking up more efficient ways to live our lives that the era of mass-collaboration makes possible.
+In fact, they're often signs we're sticking with "Woodstock" 1969 lifestyle, instead of thinking up more efficient ways to live.

+The modern levers of power aren't always more stuff, but learning new ways to live that free us from dependency.
+A great example is roads.
+Despite spending hundreds of billions building more of them, we're stuck in more traffic each year.
+To live happier lives, means finding—and demanding—joining the era of mass-collaboration that doesn't require driving so much.
+Which in puts more levers of apps, tools, and business practices in our hands, and thus more money in our pockets.

 ![Frontline movies full](/img\diagrams\traffic.jpg)
 _I don't have to tell you where this is, because it's everywhere.
 More roads doesn't solve our transportation problems.
 Thinking it does, only limits your options as a player god._